 Unfortunately, a myth had spread through social media largely originating from a fake quote of Sir David Attenborough, a well-known broadcaster and naturalist.

-The quote not only contains false information but it is also potentially dangerous.
-This is why the BBC requested that Facebook remove the post, which they did, however, some websites have already copied the information and continue to share it as a genuine quote.
+The quote not only contains false information but is also potentially dangerous.
+This is why the BBC requested that Facebook remove the post, which they did; however, some websites have already copied the information and continue to share it as a genuine quote.

 Adding sugar to the water can cause harm in several ways.

 The first way that it can cause harm is that bees take shortcuts.
-If a bee can get sugar from water rather than by visiting hundreds of flowers then it will take that shortcut and will continue returning to that sugar source instead of visiting and pollinating flowers.
+If a bee can get sugar from water rather than by visiting hundreds of flowers, it will take that shortcut.
+It will continue returning to that sugar source instead of visiting and pollinating flowers.
 Other bees will quickly learn of the sugar source.
-In a very short time, a bowl of sugar water could attract hundreds of bees.
+A bowl of sugar water could attract hundreds of bees in a very short time.